ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

     </node>
     ```

-    The `index` attribute specify an order of node, when trying to connect to ZooKeeper cluster.
+    The `index` attribute specifies an order of node, when trying to connect to ZooKeeper cluster.

 - `session_timeout` — Maximum timeout for client session in milliseconds.
 - `root` — ZNode, that is used as root for znodes used by ClickHouse server.
 Optional.